Transition your technology from the lab to the marketplace.

 Most of all, you will walk away with knowledge of how to assess the commercial viability of any new technical advancement.

-I-Corps is ideal for a technology or idea in alignment with what the NSF typically funds as part of its mission, however is open to all technology areas.
+NSF I-Corps Program is ideal for a technology or idea in alignment with what the NSF typically funds as part of its mission, however is open to all technology areas.

 Teams may not split attendance between members.
 The Team Lead is required to attend and participate fully in every course session.